kesenzhao/UV-CoT/README.md

 ## Install

-1. Clone this repository and navigate to RLAIF-V folder
+1. Clone this repository and navigate to UV-CoT folder or download the code.
 ```bash
 git clone https://github.com/UV-CoT
 cd UV-CoT